|FREE BETTING ADVICE FROM A TOP TIPSTER TESTED BY THE OBSERVER||BETFAIR TRADER SHOWS HOW TO GET MORE WINNING BETS|

 |HOME||JARGON BUSTER||RACE DRAW||TIPS|

 Racing Post Ratings (RPR) are based on a horse's racing ability in relation to the weight carried i.e. if horse X beats horse Y carrying the same weight then it is awarded a higher rating.
 The ratings are expressed in pounds (lb) so a horse rated 140 is regarded as 10lb better than one rated 130.
 There is a sliding scale for converting lb to distance where 3lb = 1 length over 5f and 1lb = 1 length over 2m and upwards.

-The Racing Post Doncaster racecard (below)shows both OR and RPR ratings, with the highest rated horse designated number 1.
-If you were wondering which horse did win this race?
+The Racing Post Doncaster racecard (below) shows both OR and RPR ratings, with the highest rated racehorse (Asoof) designated number 1.
+So which horse won the race?
 It was the Simon Crisford trained Maybe Today (4/1), which had the lowest OR rating (88) of all four runners in the race.
 In contrast, RPR gave Maybe Today a rating of 103, same as Litigious, the very short priced (6/5) favorite.

 |courtesy of Racing Post|

 The Racing Post also has an extensive database containing the racing career ratings, and form of every racehorse, current and retired, from Australia, France, Germany, Ireland, Japan, South Africa, UK and US.
 The screenshot (below) showing the racing career RPR and OR ratings of Maybe Today.
 Their database search box is located at the top right of their site, so if you wish to perform your own racehorse career ratings search please visit the Racing Post .